KevLeng/BizOps-HandsOn/Hands On - Dashboard API/README.md

 ![Dashboard](/img/dashboard-api-dashboard.PNG)

-If you used the same names used throughout these labs then the above dashboard should display correctly.
+If you used the same application names used throughout these labs (Application name: easyTravel) then the above dashboard should display correctly.

-If you used other names, then you will need to change the ids used in the above JSON.
+If you used different  names, then you will need to change the ids used in the above JSON.
 The ids used in the above JSON are:

 **Application Id**